-Among men with prostate growth who experienced radical prostatectomy (RP), the individuals who were large had a higher danger of biochemical repeat, as indicated by the study introduced at the American Association for Cancer Research Special Conference Obesity and Cancer: Mechanisms Underlying Etiology and Outcomes, held Jan.
+Among men with prostate growth who experienced radical prostatectomy (RP), the individuals who were large had a higher danger of biochemical repeat, as indicated by the American Association for Cancer Research Special Conference Obesity and Cancer: Mechanisms Underlying Etiology and Outcomes, held Jan.
 27-30.

 A biochemical repeat was characterized as two continuous prostate-particular antigens (PSA) estimations of ≥ 0.2 ng/mL after prostatectomy, which is characteristic of the repetitive prostate tumor.